Copper Foil vs Hobby Came Explained

-I am a copper foil guy and have not used hobby came but see it suggested for small projects (sun catchers, night lights, small panels).
+I am a copper foil guy and have not used lead came before.
 What are the advantages and disadvantages over copper foil?

 Great question, thanks Joe.
 It’s really a question of personal choice, but some things lend themselves more to copper foil than lead came.